Conor Firman

-Conor "Pipes" Firman (born 1998) is an Irish hurler who plays for Wexford Senior Championship club St Martin's and at inter-county level with the Wexford senior hurling team.
+Conor Firman (born 1998) is an Irish hurler who plays for Wexford Senior Championship club St Martin's and at inter-county level with the Wexford senior hurling team.
 He usually lines out as a centre-back.

 Playing career

 St Peter's College

 Firman first came to prominence as a hurler and Gaelic footballer with St Peter's College in Wexford.
 He played in every grade of hurling and Gaelic football before eventually joining the college's senior teams.

-On 27 January 2017, O'Connor scored two points from centre-back when he captained St Peter's College to the Leinster Championship title following their 2-13 to 0-07 victory.
+On 27 January 2017, O'Connor scored two points from centre-back when he captained St Peter's College to the Leinster Championship title following their 2–13 to 0–07 victory.
 He retained his position at centre-back when St Peter's College faced St Brendan's College from Killarney in the All-Ireland final on 1 April 2017.
-Firman ended the game on the losing side following the 0-18 to 0-10 defeat.
+Firman ended the game on the losing side following the 0–18 to 0–10 defeat.

 DCU Dóchas Éireann

 As a student at Dublin City University, Firman immediately became involved in hurling and joined the college's freshers' hurling team in his first year.
-On 21 March 2018, he was at centre-back when Dublin City University defeated the University of Limerick by 1-20 to 2-15 to win the All-Ireland Freshers' Championship title.
+On 21 March 2018, he was at centre-back when Dublin City University defeated the University of Limerick by 1–20 to 2–15 to win the All-Ireland Freshers' Championship title.

 St Martin's

 Firman joined the St Martin's club at a young age and played in all grades at juvenile and underage levels as a dual player.
 He experienced much success in the minor, under-20 and under-21 grades and won several championship medals across both codes between 2014 and 2018.

 Firman lined out at left corner-back in his first Wexford Senior Championship final on 22 October 2017.
-He ended the game with a winners' medal following the 2-16 to 1-09 defeat of Oulart-the Ballagh.
+He ended the game with a winners' medal following the 2–16 to 1–09 defeat of Oulart-the Ballagh.
 On 29 October 2017, St Martin's had the chance to achieve the double when they faced Starlights in the Wexford Football Championship final.
-Firman lined out at right wing-back in the 0-17 to 1-08 defeat.
+Firman lined out at right wing-back in the 0–17 to 1–08 defeat.